ozfive/CXA81-IR-Remote-Server/README.md

 6. Edit the /boot/config.txt file and change the line where it says '#dtoverlay=gpio-ir-tx,gpio_pin=18' to 'dtoverlay=gpio-ir-tx,gpio_pin=13'.

-7. Place the `cambridge.lircd.conf` file located in the `LIRC-Remote` folder of this repository into the `/etc/lirc/lircd.conf.d/` folder.
+7. Clone this repository into your home directory on your Raspberry Pi zero W.

-8. Stop the lircd service, make your changes, then start the service again.
+8. This is now done with the make install command shown in the Build and install section below.

-9. Reboot your Raspberry Pi Zero W.
+9. Stop the lircd service, make your changes, then start the service again.

-10. Clone and compile the go code in this repository.
+10. Reboot your Raspberry Pi Zero W.

 ## Build and install